 Monde C, Syampungani S, van den Brink PJ.
 Natural and human induced factors influencing the abundance of Schistosoma host snails in Zambia.
 Environ Monit Assess.
 2016;188(6):370. https://doi.org/10.1007/s10661-016-5351-y.

 We would like to thank the screened children for participating in the study, we also want to extend our deep gratitude to the stakeholders who provided support and guidance to the research team.
 Many thanks to Professor.
 Mahmoud Adel Hassan, Professor of Human Geography and GIS, Institute of Graduate Studies & Research (IGSR), Alexandria University for his help.

+Open access funding provided by The Science, Technology & Innovation Funding Authority (STDF) in cooperation with The Egyptian Knowledge Bank (EKB).
 This study on "Determinants of S. mansoni Transmission in Hotspots at Late Stage of Elimination in KES Governorate" was funded by the Joint EMRO/TDR Small Grants Scheme for Implementation Research in Infectious Diseases of Poverty, grant number [SGS 18-95, 2019] and implemented by a research team from the High Institute of Public Health, Alexandria University, in collaboration with Faculty of Medicine, Alexandria University, the Ministry of Health and Population, Central Directorate of Endemic Diseases, and the Directorate of Health Affairs in KES Governorate.